Eli Gilboa, Ph.D.

 Description of Research

-- Development of mRNA transfected dendritic cell-based vaccines which engender potent antitumor immunity in murine tumor models and stimulate immune responses in clinical trials
+- Development of mRNA transected dendritic cell-based vaccines which engender potent anti-tumor immunity in murine tumor models and stimulate immune responses in clinical trials.

 Selected Cancer-Related Publications

 - Berezhnoy A, Castro I, Levay A, Malek TR, Gilboa E. Aptamer-targeted inhibition of mTOR in T cells enhances antitumor immunity.
 J Clin Invest :,2013 [JIF 12.812] Read more »

 - Gilboa E, McNamara J 2nd, Pastor F. Use of oligonucleotide aptamer ligands to modulate the function of immune receptors.
 Clin Cancer Res 19:1054-62,2013 [JIF 7.837] Read more »